LySabrina/web-scraping-practice/README.md

 #Description
 Collection of several web-scraping practice projects.
 Two dedicated sites that were made to be sites are from: http://toscrape.com/

+Additionally, practice of Spring boot + React will be used.

 #Notes
 Document is from the org.jsoup.nodes package